kevin-chalmers/set10108/labs/lab05/README.md

 The methods of interest are `MPI_Init` (initialises MPI), `MPI_Comm_size` (gets the number of processes in the application), `MPI_Comm_rank` (gets the ID of this process) and `MPI_Finalize` (shuts down MPI).

-At the moment you should just build this application - running an MPI application takes a bit more work.
+At the moment you should just check the application builds - running an MPI application takes a bit more work.

 ## Running an MPI Application

-You will need to open a command prompt in the directory where your built application is.
-Once you have done this, you can run the following command to execute the application locally in parallel:
+You need a command prompt in the directory where you built your application.
+Run the following command to execute the application on the local machine in parallel:

 ```shell
 mpiexec /np 4 "exe_name.exe"
 ```

-Making sure to use the name of your application.
-The `/np` denotes the number of processes to use (here I use 4 - the number of logical cores on my machine).
-Running this command will give you an output similar to:
+Make sure to use the name of your application. `/np` denotes the number of processes to create.
+The output is similar to:

 ```shell
 Number of processors = 4